 I use grips to gently squeeze the fuel line to prevent fuel spills.

 The bowl drain plug is in the bottom of the fuel bowl.
-Remove it, some can be tricky as clearance is poor.
-If your struggling to gain access to the drain plug, (Black hex head) go ahead and remove the two bowl retaining bolts.
+Remove it; some can be tricky as clearance is poor.
+If you are struggling to gain access to the drain plug (Black hex head), go ahead and remove the two bowl retaining bolts.

 Use a flat screwdriver to pry off the bowl.

-Now pry out the fuel jets.
+Now, pry out the fuel jets.
 Use a fine wire to clean them.
 Be careful with compressed air, as the little brass jets will fly and be lost forever.
-With the bowl removed, remove grips from the fuel line and check fuel flows from the carburetor, if not move on to the fuel flow test.
+With the bowl removed, remove the grips from the fuel line and check fuel flows from the carburetor; if not, move on to the fuel flow test.

 Rebuild in reverse order after cleaning.

 If cleaning isn’t successful, order a new jet pack.
-Few different types, so have your engine number handy.
+There are a few different types, so have your engine number handy.

 Honda Gas Bowl – This type of bowl is fitted to the Toro and Honda engines.
 Honda has fitted a drain bolt that allows you to drain the fuel from the bowl.
 Nice!
 This is great if the bowl has some bad gas in it.

 However, if the bowl has some grit, it won’t drain out completely.
 So best to remove the bowl and clean it thoroughly.
-Turn on fuel and check that you have fuel flow from the carburetor, if not move on to the fuel flow test.
+Turn on the fuel and check that you have fuel flow from the carburetor; if not, move on to the fuel flow test.

 Tune-up Your Toro

 To get the best from your Toro, you should service at least once per season, ideally in the spring.
-Tune-up kit includes: oil; plug; air filter; fuel filter (if fitted); new blade (optional).
+The tune-up kit includes oil; plug; air filter; fuel filter (if fitted); new blade (optional).
 Doing a tune-up is simple.
-This guide will have your mower tuned-up in under an hour – “How to Tune-up your mower”.
+This guide will have your mower tuned up in under an hour – “How to Tune-up your mower.”

 You will need your engine model code.
 It’s stamped on the body of the mower or on the engine.
 Briggs and Stratton stamp their codes into the metal valve cover at the front of the engine.
 Kohler has a tag, and Honda has a sticker on the engine.

 After you find these numbers, buying the tune-up kit online is easy.
 Suppose you can’t find the code – no problem.
-Remove the air filter and match it against a tune-up kit listed online, most mower engines are very common, and so you won’t have a problem getting a tune-up kit to match.
+Remove the air filter and match it against a tune-up kit listed online.
+Most mower engines are very common, so you won’t have a problem getting a tune-up kit to match.